sylhare/sylhare.github.io/_posts/2022/2022-06-21-Google-analytics.md

 GA4?
 Well it means that before there 3 more; first Urchin (1), then Google Analytics (2), followed by Universal Analytics (3).
 And now we are at Google Analytics 4 (4), which is the first numerated one.
-They were a mean to assert that a website was successful, knowing that it's visited and people are interacting with it.
+They were a mean to assert that a website was successful, knowing that it was visited and people were interacting with it.

 Introduced in 2012, Universal analytics categorized user events and with labels and actions providing more detail on the user's behaviour.